NormandErwan/Blogpaper/README.md

         banner: false
         ```

+    - For example, see the Blogpaper's [example site](https://github.com/NormandErwan/BlogpaperExampleSite):

+        ```bash
+        .
+        └── content
+            ├── posts
+            |   ├── rich-content
+            |   |   ├── banner.jpg
+            |   |   └── index.md # Use banner.jpg
+            |   ├── _index.md # No banner.jpg, use the parent banner: ../banner.jpg
+            |   ├── emoji-support.md # Use emoji-support.jpg
+            |   ├── emoji-support.jpg
+            |   └── ...
+            ├── _index.md # Use banner.jpg
+            ├── about.md # Use about.jpg
+            ├── about.jpg
+            └── banner.jpg
+        ```

 3. You can add a caption and link on a banner, add to the
 [front matter](https://gohugo.io/content-management/front-matter/) of the page: